wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/JavaScript.md

 </html>
 ```
 #### Analyze an Image Response
-Following is an example JSON response:
+A successful response will be returned in JSON.
+Following is an example response:

 ```json
 {